ZacksMohawk/Prok-C/README.md

 ## How To Configure

 Please set the values in the config.ini file, or create a brand new config file and pass in its path as -configPath value.
-If you do not set SSL values, the server with default to HTTP.
+If you do not set SSL values, the server will default to HTTP.

 ## How To Run